 Never Refuse A Shipment

-Refusing a shipment will incur additional shipping charges that the customer will be responsible for paying, as well as, delay any claim that can be made against the shipment.
+Refusing a shipment will incur additional shipping charges that the customer will be responsible for paying, as well as delay any claim that can be made against the shipment.
 Refused shipments are subject to return shipping costs and any restocking fee incurred by the supplier.
-If you have received damaged and believe it to be extreme excess, please contact Nature Wood Floors right away for assistance.
+If you have received damage and believe it to be extreme excess, please contact Nature Wood Floors right away for assistance.
 Although, it is extremely rare that an entire shipment has been destroyed during transit.
 It is much easier for you to receive the product and make a note of the damage that is present.
 We will then work with you and the freight carrier to have replacement material sent.
 If a shipment is refused but found to have minor or no damage, the customer will be responsible for a redelivery fee charged by the freight carrier.

 Do not discard any of the damaged material or packaging until told to do so by the freight carrier or Nature Wood Floors.
 Once reported, the damaged material is the property of the carrier, by law, and they have 120 days to decide if they wish to inspect, pick up or advise to discard the damaged material.
 Nature Wood Floors cannot be held responsible for any damages or shortages.
 The carrier is responsible once the product leaves our possession.